 The Safe Babies Court Team™ includes a homework component:

 Every participant in the monthly family team meetings (FTM) has assignments to complete before the next FTM.
-For example, the parent might be required to record herself reading a book aloud to her child and give the recording to the foster parent.
-The foster parent would then be assigned the responsibility of holding the child and turning the pages while the mom’s voice reads the book.
-The caseworker might be required to arrange three visits for herself and the parent to potential child care providers.
+For example, the parent might be required to record themself reading a book aloud to their child and give the recording to the foster parent.
+The foster parent would then be assigned the responsibility of holding the child and turning the pages while the parent’s voice reads the book.
+The caseworker might be required to arrange three visits for themself and the parent to the potential child care providers.
 One of the attorneys might be assigned the responsibility for filing a motion to permit an extended holiday weekend visit.
 The ZERO TO THREE Community Coordinator might be assigned to make contact with the Child-Parent Psychotherapy Intake Coordinator.

 The Safe Babies Court Team™ has materials available in a language other than English: